everwatchsolutions/convergent-ui/README.md

 ## Convergent UI

 Convergent UI is a special Zuul Filter that aims to provide a solution to the Distributed Composition problem faced when building a GUI within a Micro Services Architecture.
-Inspired by a [great article](https://medium.com/@clifcunn/nodeconf-eu-29dd3ed500ec) by [Clifton Cunningham on Medium](https://medium.com/@clifcunn) and their work on [Compoxure](https://github.com/tes/compoxure), we decided to work on porting their architecture to our Spring Cloud based architecture.
+Inspired by a [great article](https://medium.com/@clifcunn/nodeconf-eu-29dd3ed500ec) by [Clifton Cunningham on Medium](https://medium.com/@clifcunn) and his work on [Compoxure](https://github.com/tes/compoxure), we decided to work on porting their architecture to our Spring Cloud based architecture.
 The Compoxure Architecture used many simular constructs available within Spring Cloud, so it made sense to us to port the ideas proposed by Clifton to the Spring framework.

 Distributed Composition is a term that describes the need for a single UI to include pieces of UIs from many services.
 When building a Micro Services Architecture, we are told to seperate concerns as much as possible, and to us, that also means seperating the UIs from each other.
 At the same time, there is a desire to have a unified UI that doesn't look/act like a frameset from the 90's.
 Clifton provided a wondeful mockup of a UI that you might want to break up into smaller parts here: